 Measure your shirt and decide how big you want your stencil to be.
 Then cut your design out using your Cricut cutting machine.
 You do NOT have to mirror your design.
 You can cut your stencil from either freezer paper or permanent vinyl — freezer paper will be a little easier to apply, but the permanent vinyl will result in a sharper image.

 Note: If using freezer paper, be sure to cut the freezer paper shiny side down.
 If you have a Maker and a rotary blade, you can use that.
 Or just use the ‘Washi’ or the “Freezer Paper” setting with the fine-point blade — I used this to cut the Millennium Falcon from Freezer Paper.

 Step 4: Use Cardboard to Prevent Bleeding

-Slide a piece of cardboard inside the shirt.
+For best results, slide a piece of cardboard inside the shirt.
 This will help make sure no bleach seeps through the front of your shirt to the back of your shirt.
 It also helps keep your bleach from running past your stencil lines and gives an easier surface to work with.